 But you’ll be disappointed if you expect the same web interface as that of other TP-Link routers, like the Archer X3000.

-All you can do with the interface is to perform a manual firmware update and manage two settings including the router’s time zone and WAN Unicast.
+All you can do with the interface is perform a manual firmware update and manage two settings, including the router’s time zone and WAN Unicast.

-Hopefully, with future firmware updates, TP-Link will expand the interface’s functionality.
+Hopefully, TP-Link will expand the interface’s functionality with future firmware updates.
 In the meantime, the bottom line is you must use the Deco app, and there’s no way to use a Deco without an account with TP-Link.

 Dual-band system with wired backhaul support